ADiBariya/SMASHNPASS/README.md

-# 🎴 SMASHNPASS — Waifu Smash & Pass Telegram Game Bot
+#  SMASHNPASS — Waifu Smash & Pass Telegram Game Bot

-> **⚠️ Age Restriction:** This bot contains suggestive, adult-oriented content.
+> **Age Restriction:** This bot contains suggestive, adult-oriented content.
 > Only deploy and use where all players are **18 years of age or older.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)